 One caveat to consider is that many employers offer matching or other retirement benefits that are only available to plan participants.
 Since those employer contributions are essentially free money, you’ll likely want to participate in your employer’s plan if possible.
 You should ask if your company’s retirement plan includes a Roth feature.
 Some employer’s plans will offer a Roth 401k alongside the traditional 401k.

-Give JS+A a call today to discuss your retirement contributions, and how to maximize the tax benefits of saving for your future!
+Questions?
+Talk to us.
+Let’s discuss your retirement contributions, and how to maximize the tax benefits of saving for your future!